Singing Skylarks

-Singing Skylarks was founded by Venkatesan Subbunarayanan along with a bunch of musicians giving programs to raise funds for the charity.
-Through word of mouth and articles, Singing Skylarks grew to 100 members in 2009 and started working as a full-time NGO.
-It was then registered as a non-profit trust on 22 December 2009 with a governing board composed of employees from various software companies.

-Singing Skylarks is a 12-A Registered Organization, and all the donations are exempted from tax under Section 80G.
-Singing Skylarks has obtained prior permissions for FCRA regulations.

 Vision

 Singing Skylarks aims to make India a country free from illiteracy, poverty, child labor and corruption.
-Singing Skylarks members visit various villages and outskirts of cities to identify the children who need education.
+Singing Skylarks members visit various villages and outskirts of cities to identify the children who need education and help children employed in hotels, shops, and other industries to get education.
 The team strongly believes that every child deserves equal education and proper education will lead the country free from poverty, child labor and corruption.
-The NGO has worked extensively on providing scholarship for deserving poor children, and aims to provide "education for all" by setting up schools in cities, towns and villages and providing quality education at subsidized cost for poor and deserving children.
+The NGO has worked on providing scholarship for deserving poor children, and aims to provide "education for all" to enable schools in cities, towns and villages to provide quality education at nominal cost for poor and deserving children.

 Mission

 The objectives of Singing Skylarks broadly include the following: